kc101010/Research-Improving-Device-Drivers/HonoursProject/Dissertation Layout.md

 + Focusing on Rust;
 	+ Discuss how Volvo and other automotive companies are carrying out Research regarding Rust.
 	+ DRM driver w/ Linux on Apple silicon

+Gaynor was proven right by Google & Android 13

 ----

 # REFLECTION [c] 10